codacy/docs/docs/release-notes/cloud/deprecating-http-headers-for-api-tokens.md

 -   `api_token`
 -   `project_token`

-From this date onwards, use the following HTTP headers instead:
+From this date onward, use the following HTTP headers instead:

 -   `api-token`
 -   `project-token`